bin-devops/bin-devops.sh/content/posts/the-complete-guide-to-setting-up-a-new-aws-account-2025.md

    shouldn't be any credentials on the root user, now or ever.
 If you've just created your account, then this should already be the case.

-> [!warning] Never let the root user have any credentials!
-If you're using an
+> Never let the root user have any credentials!
+>
-> existing account where any credentials have been added to the root user, I
+> If you're using an existing account where any credentials have been added to
-> strongly suggest you delete them from the root user and recreate them on IAM
+> the root user, I strongly suggest you delete them from the root user and
-> users, and in the next part we'll create an IAM user for day to day use.
+> recreate them on IAM users, and in the next part we'll create an IAM user for
+> day to day use.

 {{< /details >}}